orchestrator-ai/orchestrator-ai.github.io/csua.md

 If you want to set your GPUs to, say, 6 and 7 run the command `export CUDA_VISIBLE_DEVICES=6,7`.
 It's that simple!
 There are 8 GPUs available, numbered 0 through 7.

+# The magic of `tmux` and JupyterLab

+If you are training a network for a long time *always launch `tmux` first*. `tmux` keeps running even if you're disconnected from the SSH server.
+(You can reconnect to the window with `tmux a #`.
+There are many many other tmux commands, I would recommend searching online for a quick guide or cheatsheet)

+One of the most wonderful things about `tmux` is that you can run a Jupyter notebook server from within it!
+And even if you disconnect and reconnect to that server with ssh, all of your notebook states will be preserved and everything will just work!

+And if that weren't enough... why not install and run a [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) server instead?
+It's like Jupyter notebook but has a file browser, tabs, and built-in console.
+And if you run it in `tmux`, you don't have to worry about losing any of your work, even if your SSH connection dies!

+Just remember, when you start up `tmux` your custom CUDA_VISIBLE_DEVICES value and virtualenv will be reset, so you will need to set those again in the `tmux` window.

 # Tensorflow, Pytorch, and virtualenv quickstart

 Create a virtualenv with `python3 -m venv [name-of-env]`.
 When you're in the virtualenv your terminal will have a `(name-of-env)` before the prompt.

+Using virtualenv with Jupyter: There can be weird issues where Jupyter is not in the virtualenv.
+To fix this, you can install jupyter in the virtualenv or just add your virtualenv as a Jupyter kernel (see <https://stackoverflow.com/questions/42449814/running-jupyter-notebook-in-a-virtualenv-installed-sklearn-module-not-available>)

 You can exit the environment with `deactivate`, and enter it with `source [name-of-env]/bin/activate`.